 That same conviction extends to performance.
 Every engagement — whether a wedding ceremony in Edinburgh, a Burns Supper in the Borders, or a corporate occasion anywhere in Scotland — is approached with knowledge of what the music carries and what the occasion demands.
 Ceòlmhor does not simply provide a piper.
 It brings the full weight of the tradition to bear on every moment that deserves it.

-"The music and its language were never separate things to me."
+"The music and its language were never separate."

 Meet Your Piper